I Need Help

 What do we offer?

-Phoenix DAS are able to work with adults (over the age of 18 years) who want to change their behaviour in relationships.
+Phoenix DAS are able to work with adults (over the age of 18 years), of any gender, who want to change their behaviour in relationships.

 In order to ensure the work is right for you we will carry out a three part assessment with a highly skilled member of our team.
 If as a result of this we feel our work would be appropriate then we will discuss with you how to move forward which could be either :